Introducing real moments

 It happened on a Saturday night.
 My partner[1] and I were at Wasteland—a massive techno party where thousands of people dress up in leather, latex, lingerie, or simply nothing at all, and everybody dances like there’s no tomorrow.
 The first time a friend invited me to this party, I immediately declined—I couldn’t picture myself in a place like that.
 But over the days that followed, my curiosity beat my judgment and I decided to join her after all.

 As I wandered through the crowded dance floors, my preconceived notions evaporated quickly.
-I saw things I never imagined seeing in real life, but none of it seemed a big deal.
-I saw people wearing what they wanted, dancing how they wanted, and unapologetically embracing their queerness and sexuality.
-I was deeply intrigued by all of it.
+I saw things I never imagined seeing in real life, yet none of it seemed a big deal.
+People dressed how they wanted, danced how they wanted, and unapologetically embraced their queerness and sexuality.
+And I was deeply intrigued by all of it.

 “You know,” I said, “I want to do something different.”